Uniswap/docs/versioned_docs/version-V3/reference/Deployments.md

 # Uniswap Contract Deployments

-All deployments of Uniswap V3 starting with Celo in June 2022 will have their own addresses, this is a departure from previous chains that were deployed to the same "Historical Addresses".
-The **following chains are the only ones that use the "Historical Addresses"** for `@uniswap/v3-core`and `@uniswap/v3-periphery`:
-- Ethereum Mainnet
-- Polygon
-- Optimism
-- Arbitrum
-- All testnets of the above

-Deployments to **all other chains will not use these historical addresses**.
-Integrators should be extremely careful to check this table to confirm their integrations use the correct chain -> address mappings:
+Integrators should no longer assume that Uniswap V3 is deployed to the same address for all chains and instead refer to the following table to get the correct mappings.
+Be extremely careful to confirm that your mapping matches:

 | Contract                                                                                                                                                            | Historic Address (Only Mainnet, Polygon, Optimism, Arbitrum, Testnets) | Celo Address                                 |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------| -----------------------------------------------------------------------| -------------------------------------------- |